 The PSLF program started in 2007, so the first batch of student loan borrowers enrolled in the program should have their loans forgiven later this year.

-According to the Department of Education, the program has received nearly one million applications since its inception.
-And of those applications, two-thirds were approved for eligibility.
+As of June 2018, the program has received nearly 33,000 applications, according to Federal Student Aid.
+And of those applications, one third were approved for eligibility.
 Typically, FedLoan Servicing – the loan servicer that manages loans under the PSLF program – sends a letter to borrowers to notify them whether or not their employment qualifies for the program.

 If your employment does qualify, you’re set, right?
 Unfortunately, that’s not the case for all student loan borrowers.

 Check Your Rates for Refinancing Your Student Loans — Save Money Today >>

 If you’re participating in the Public Service Loan Forgiveness program, you submit an Employment Certification Form (ECF) to confirm your eligibility.
 But recent reports have proven that approval letters could be invalid.

 According to recent legal filings by the American Bar Association, some public service employees received disqualification letters – after they had already received approval letters.

 The ABA Journal talks about one such case that resulted in a lawsuit.
 To quote:

 “Name plaintiff Geoffrey Burkhart, who at the relevant time worked for the ABA’s Standing Committee on Legal Aid and Indigent Defendants, alleged in the lawsuit that he’d received confirmation in 2014 that his ECF was accepted.
 Before taking the job, in fact, he confirmed eligibility with both the ABA and the loan servicer, FedLoan Servicing.
 FedLoan Servicing later sent him a letter accepting his ECF, which was attached to the lawsuit as an exhibit.”